 A Non-Load-Serving Participating TO must include any over- or under-recovery of its annual Local Transmission Revenue Requirement for the relevant project or group of projects in its Local TRBA adjustment for its Local Access Charge for the relevant project or group of projects pursuant to Section 13.1 of Schedule 3 of Appendix F.

 (g) Reporting Gross Load and Excess Behind the Meter Production.
 In reporting Gross Load to the CAISO, each Scheduling Coordinator also will report the extent to which Excess Behind the Meter Production served that Gross Load.
 The value for Excess Behind the Meter Production will be reported as a separate value, and Scheduling Coordinators must include Load served by Excess Behind the Meter Production in reporting Gross Load.
 The CAISO will use Excess Behind the Meter Production values for informational purposes and to ensure Scheduling Coordinators report Gross Load accurately.
 The CAISO will publish Excess Behind the Meter Production values on OASIS.

+(h) Specification of the Non-Subscriber Usage Rate.
+Each Subscriber Participating TO shall provide in its TO Tariff filing with FERC an appendix to such filing that specifies the Subscriber Participating TO’s Non-Subscriber Usage Rate in $/MWh.
+To the extent necessary, each Subscriber Participating TO shall make conforming changes to its’ TO Tariff.

+(i) Provision of Non-Subscriber Usage Payment Amounts.
+The CAISO shall provide Non-Subscriber Usage Payment Amounts to Subscriber Participating TOs for Non-Subscriber use of their transmission assets and Entitlements and Subscriber Encumbrances used to provide Subscriber Rights, in accordance with Schedule 3 of Appendix F.

 26.1.2 Regional Access Charge Settlement

 UDCs and MSS Operators serving Gross Load in a PTO Service Territory shall be charged on a monthly basis, in arrears, the applicable Regional Access Charge.
 The Regional Access Charge for a billing period is calculated by the CAISO as the product of the applicable Regional Access Charge, and Gross Load connected to the facilities of the UDC and MSS Operator in the PTO Service Territory.
-The Regional Access Charge are determined in accordance with Schedule 3 of Appendix F. These rates may be adjusted from time to time in accordance with Schedule 3 of Appendix F.
+The Regional Access Charge are determined in accordance with Schedule 3 of Appendix F. Subscriber Participating TOs will receive on a monthly basis, in arrears, the applicable Non-Subscriber Usage Payment Amounts for Non-Subscriber use of their transmission assets and Entitlements and Subscriber Encumbrances used to provide Subscriber Rights, in accordance with Schedule 3 of Appendix F. These rates may be adjusted from time to time in accordance with Schedule 3 of Appendix F.

 26.1.3 Distribution of RAC Revenues

-The CAISO shall collect and pay, on a monthly basis, to Participating TOs and Approved Project Sponsors all Regional Access Charge revenues at the same time as other CAISO charges and payments are settled.
+The CAISO shall collect and pay, on a monthly basis, to Participating TOs and Approved Project Sponsors all Regional Access Charge revenues, and shall provide to Subscriber Participating TOs all Non-Subscriber Usage Payment Amounts, at the same time as other CAISO charges and payments are settled.
 Regional Access Charge revenues received with respect to the Regional Access Charge shall be distributed to Participating TOs and Approved Project Sponsors in accordance with Appendix F, Schedule 3, Section 10.
+Non-Subscriber Usage Payment Amounts will be provided to the Subscriber Participating TO in accordance with Appendix F, Schedule 3, Sections 10 and 15.

 * * * * *